 - Only one candidate can be nominated by the Head of Department from each Australian tertiary institution.
 All nominations from a Head of Department should be prepared by the nominee’s supervisor in association with the Head of School and the nominee.

-- The National Executive of the APS College of Clinical Psychologists will review the where appropriate, endorse nominations by mid-March, with winners notified thereafter.
+- The Student Committee member will review the nominations and make recommendations to the National Executive of the APS College of Clinical Psychologists who will where appropriate, endorse nominations by mid-March, with winners notified thereafter in a direct email letter from the College Chair to the Nominees, CCd to their supervisor.

-- A formal announcement of winners will be made in the second issue of the Clinical Psychologists each year.
-Winners will also be invited to be presented with their Prizes at the AGM of their state section of the APS College of Clinical Psychologists.
+- A formal announcement of winners will be made in the InPsych magazine each year.
+Winners will also be invited to be presented with their awards at a locally organised APS College of Clinical Psychologists event.

 - the application of a scientist-practitioner model in research, coursework and placements;